What Are The Factors For 18

 Q: How can parents support their 18-year-old children?

-A: Parents can provide emotional support, guidance, and encouragement while allowing their children to make their own choices and learn from their experiences.
-It's important to strike a balance between providing support and fostering independence.
+A: Parents can provide emotional support, guidance, and encouragement while allowing their children to make their own choices and learn from their experiences. it helps to strike a balance between providing support and fostering independence.

 Q: What resources are available for 18-year-olds struggling with mental health?